 What is Layaway?

-In such cases, the customer’s money may be returned in whole, minus a storage fee, or forfeited in whole, depending on the initial agreement between the two parties.
-Layaways come with minimal risks for the seller, and it can be offered to customers with bad credit history or those with a restrictive disposable income.
+In such cases, the customer’s money may be returned in whole, minus a storage fee, or forfeited in whole, depending on the initial agreement between the store and the customer.
+Layaways come with minimal risks for the seller and provide a way of assisting customers with bad or simply no credit history, or those with a restrictive amount of disposable income to purchase higher-priced items.

 How Layaway Transactions Work